Eppo-exp/eppo-docs/docs/geolift/index.md

 ## Historical Data Needed

-Typically, we use your existing Eppo metrics and so will use up to 18 months of the metric as available in your data warehouse.
-More the better, but on the low end, if you are setting up a new data source and metric, we recommend at least three months of historical data before designing a test.
+Geolift tests use the metrics you create in Eppo, which are based on your data warehouse.
+We recommend at least three months of historical data before designing a test and recommend up to 18 months of data if available.

 ## Compatible geographic units